The Newcastle Eccentrics

-The Newcastle Eccentrics were a group of unrelated people who lived in and around the centre of Newcastle and its Quayside between the end of the 18th and early/mid 19th century.
+The Newcastle Eccentrics were a group of unrelated people who lived in and around the centre of Newcastle and its quayside between the end of the 18th century and middle of the 19th.

+Related secondary scholarship

 Background

-Around the end of the 18th century and the early and mid 19th century there were many characters frequenting the town centre and quayside of old Newcastle, These were characters who were described as "Worthies", "Props" or "Eccentrics" and would later be more gently described as "unfortunates".
+Around the end of the 18th century and the early and mid 19th century there were many characters frequenting the town centre and quayside of old Newcastle.
+These were characters who were described as "Worthies", "Props" or "Eccentrics" and would later be more gently described as "unfortunates".
 All had some form of physical or mental disability, but were looked upon as "unfortunates" and generally liked, respected and looked after by the population of hard working inhabitants.

 There was a famous picture painted in c1817 by Henry Perlee Parker, showing 14 of the characters (and a dog), all persons living in the area at the time.
 The painting is now known in some quarters as Hells Kitchen, (an alternative name for "Newcastle Worthies", "Newcastle Props" or "Newcastle Eccentrics"), which was the room in which the group were positioned, a room in The Flying Horse, a “down market” drinking house.
 The property in the Groat Market, Newcastle, has since gone through several name changes including "The Princess Hotel" and "The Golden Bengal Indian Restaurant".